-Below is the Regular Schedule and release time, which is at 3:27 pm.
-Please note that we will also have one Student Success Day a week (every Thursday) when students are released at 1:09pm.
+Below is the Regular Schedule and release time, which is at 3:23 pm.
+Please note that we will also have one Student Success Day a week (almost every Thursday) when students are released at 12:12 pm.
 Teachers / staff use this time on Thursday to collaborate in their Professional Learning Communities, ensuring that what we do daily aligns with Edison High School's Mission, Vision and Student Learner Outcomes.